-Title IX Student Campus Climate Survey: The Campus Climate Surveys are conducted to identify areas in which we can and should do better and help us prevent all forms of these prohibited incidents on our campus.
-These surveys measure the prevalence of various incidents on our campus, including sexual violence, abuse, harassment, and discrimination.
-They are also used gauge our students' attitudes and behaviors so we can become better equipped to address incidents.
+Title IX Coordinator, Investigators, Decision-Makers, Hearing Officers and Appellate Officer Training: Mandatory training for individuals who facilitate any portion of the Title IX Resolution Process.
+Title IX Campus Climate Surveys: Since Fall 2019, students receive two surveys per academic year.
+Surveys are used to identify student attitudes and experiences related to sexual harassment/prohibited sexual conduct and related discrimination.
+The Surveys are conducted through Task Force IX's mission to identify areas in which we can and should do better and help us prevent all forms of these prohibited incidents on our campus.
+These surveys measure the prevalence of sexual violence, abuse, harassment, and discrimination on our campus and gauge our students' attitudes and behaviors so we can become better equipped to address incidents.
 (Employees are surveyed through Human Recourses).